Dull Boy

 "Dull Boy" is a single from American heavy metal band Mudvayne's 2007 album By the People, for the People, later included on the band's 2008 studio album The New Game.

 Lyrical themes

 At the beginning of the song, Chad Gray repeats "All work and no play makes me a dull boy" four times, elevating his voice from a whisper to a scream with each repetition.
 This is a reference to The Shining.
 The band has stated in numerous interviews that Stanley Kubrick is Mudvayne's favorite director.

 Video

-For the video the band made a green screen contest in which they record themselves in a green screen and upload it to their website so that anyone can do their own version of the video and upload it.
+For the video, the band hosted a green screen contest online, in which they recorded themselves in a green screen filter and uploaded it to their website, so that fans could create their own version of the video.